ShrekBytes/medium-unlocked/README.md

 ## Supported Domains

-> This script currently doesn’t work on all custom domains.
+> This script currently support all medium domains, subdomains and some custom domains.
+> While it’s technically possible to match every site using a wildcard pattern like `*/*`, doing so would make the script run on **every single website you visit**, which is inefficient and unnecessary.
-> If you’d like support for a specific site, [open an issue](../../issues) and I’ll do my best to add it.
+> If there’s a Medium-powered custom domain you want supported, [open an issue](../../issues) and I’ll work on adding it.

 ### ReadMedium